-- B17.01 Sanction Violation: Violating or failing to comply with the terms of any student conduct sanction imposed in accordance with Honor Board procedures, including the failure to complete sanctions by the stated deadline. - B18.01 Sexual Misconduct: (See Sexual Misconduct Policy, University Policies, Section X).
-Sexual Misconduct is a broad term that includes Sexual Violence, Rape, Sexual Assault, Domestic Violence, Dating Violence, Bullying, Stalking, and Sexual Harassment.
-The Sexual Misconduct Policy prohibits acts of sexual misconduct, prohibits retaliation against anyone who files a complaint or participates in the investigation of a complaint, and prohibits bringing false allegations of sexual misconduct. - B19.01 Solicitation: Unauthorized solicitation, sale or promotion of any goods or services in University owned or operated property, including residence halls, or at University-sponsored events. - B20.01 Theft - B20.02 Attempted or actual theft of, damage to, and/or trespassing on University property, property of a member of the University community or other personal or public property - B20.03 Unauthorized possession of University property or the property of others: and/or - B20.04 Theft or other abuse of computer time, computer equipment or facilities, including illegal or unauthorized downloading of files. - B21.01 Unauthorized Use of the University's Name: Any unauthorized commercial use of the University's name, logo, or other representation. - B22.01 Violation of Laws: Violating local, state, and federal laws, regulations or ordinances. - B23.01 Weapon Violation: Use, possession, or storage of any firearms, ammunition, knives with blades longer than 3" in length, other weapons, or objects that could be construed as weapons, on University premises.
-Illegal or unauthorized possession of explosives, dangerous chemicals or any other \items of any kind that pose a potential hazard to the safety or health of others on University premises.
+- 4. Theft: (a) Attempted or actual theft of, damage to, and/or trespassing on University property, property of a member of the University community or other personal or public property; (b) Unauthorized possession of University property or the property of others: and/or (c) Theft or other abuse of computer time, computer equipment or facilities, including illegal or unauthorized downloading of files. - 5.
+Unauthorized Use of the University's Name: Any unauthorized commercial use of the University's name, logo, or other representation. - 6.
+Violation of Laws: Violating local, state, and federal laws, regulations or ordinances. - 7.
+Weapon Violation: Use, possession, or storage of any firearms, ammunition, knives with blades longer than 3" in length, other weapons, or objects that could be construed as weapons, on University premises.
+Illegal or unauthorized possession of explosives, dangerous chemicals or any other items of any kind that pose a potential hazard to the safety or health of others on University premises.